-In this seventh edition, it was decided to omit publications listed on the internet as in preparation, press, or review; electronically published (ahead of journal publication); and those "watch for" publications.
+In the seventh edition, it was decided to omit publications listed on the internet as in preparation, press, or review; electronically published (ahead of journal publication); and those "watch for" publications.
 Publications from websites will continue to remain part of the bibliography.

-In preparing this seventh revision, new and recently discovered publications have been included in the main body of the bibliography.
+In addition, beginning with the seventh revision, new and recently discovered publications have been included in the main body of the bibliography.
 These particular publications are also in an addendum.
 This allows individuals, who have a complete version of the previous bibliography, to download the new and recently publications separate from the entire bibliography.